Should You Discuss Kids During a Job Interview?

 The point is that we live in a social media world, so there’s no sense in hiding that you have children.
 Employers may find out before you even have a chance to tell them you’re a parent.
 So you might as well lay it out there.

 Embrace who you are.
 Talk about the work you’ve done both in your professional and personal life.
 I firmly believe that if a job is meant to be, then it will be.
 Just make sure you explain how your parenting experiences makes you qualified, and keep your focus on the job itself.
+And if you ever want to broaden your career choices, you can explore educational centers like those local trade schools.

 Would you mention your kids during a job interview?
 Do you believe it gives you an advantage?